How To Efficiently Track Sales Activities & Sales Orders With a Sales Tracker

 • A sales tracker is an essential tool for helping you create a great sales strategy.
 It gives you a complete picture of how sales move through your company and helps you identify successes and areas of improvement.

-• Metrics that should be tracked using a sales tracker include conversion rate, sales quotas, sales productivity metrics, lead generation, and new vs. returning customers.
+• Metrics that should be tracked using a sales tracker app include conversion rate, sales quotas, sales productivity metrics, lead generation, and new vs. returning customers.

 • The main benefits of using a sales tracking system are that it gives you a greater understanding of your customers' buying habits, it gives you the insight you need to improve processes, it helps unify teams, and it helps improve the customer experience.